espocrm/espocrm/README.md

 ## EspoCRM

-<a href='https://www.espocrm.com'>EspoCRM is an Open Source CRM</a> (Customer Relationship Management) software that allows you to see, enter and evaluate all your company relationships regardless of the type.
+[EspoCRM is an Open Source CRM](https://www.espocrm.com) (Customer Relationship Management) software that allows you to see, enter and evaluate all your company relationships regardless of the type.
 People, companies or opportunities - all in an easy and intuitive interface.

-It's a web application with a frontend designed as a single page application based on backbone.js and a REST API backend written in PHP.
+It's a web application with a frontend designed as a single page application and REST API backend written in PHP.

-Download the latest release from our [website](https://www.espocrm.com).
+[Download](https://www.espocrm.com/download/) the latest release from our website.

 ### Requirements

 * PHP 7.2 and later (with pdo, json, gd, openssl, zip, imap, mbstring, curl extensions);
 * MySQL 5.7 (and later), or MariaDB 10.1 (and later).

-For more information about server configuration see [this article](https://www.espocrm.com/documentation/administration/server-configuration/).
+For more information about server configuration see [this article](https://docs.espocrm.com/administration/server-configuration/).

 ### Documentation

-Documentation for administrators, users and developers is available [here](https://www.espocrm.com/documentation/).
+Documentation for administrators, users and developers is available [here](https://docs.espocrm.com).

 ### How to report a bug